SAP/openui5-docs/docs/Content_Security_Policy_fe1a6db.md

 `'unsafe-inline'`

-Required at least if using:
+Most likely required for deprecated APIs.
+Required at least for parts of the following libraries:

 -   `sap.fe`
 -   `sap.gantt`